carmingenium/DRR-Powerups/README.md

 - These two categories are divided as “**PROGRESSION**” *(for STUFF)* and “**CONSUMABLE**” *(for POWERUPS)* in the JSON file.

 Missing:
-- Need to find examples of equipped power ups getting used (Consumables).
-And find out if multiple can be equipped.
+- <del>Need to find examples of equipped power ups getting used (Consumables). (https://www.youtube.com/watch?v=3ACBONX4dcU 7:05 for consumable animation, https://www.youtube.com/watch?v=8viEXU6d-ko - has multiple usages, https://www.youtube.com/watch?v=6QWyJWfCyg4 - attack up booster has extra animations it seems) (https://www.youtube.com/watch?v=0O3v_fhoCaY - start of this for equipping 3 boosters, no consumables here.)

+- <del>Find out if multiple can be equipped (yes, 2 exactly.).

-- Find usages of strange shroom and take notes of the effects.
+- <del>Find usages of strange shroom and take notes of the effects (no data).

-- Find usages of consumable bombs.
+- <del> Find usages of consumable bombs (visuals needed for implementation.
+Range and effects.) (https://www.youtube.com/watch?v=6QWyJWfCyg4 1:50 - bomb gets in between mobs but can be seen put down and range can be calculated).

-- Defense Booster giving mana is unrelated.
-Need to find the problem.
+- <del> Defense Booster giving mana is unrelated.
+Need to find the problem (no data).

-- <del>Dingle Token<del>
+- <del>Dingle Token

-- Luck Booster values need to be determined.
+- <del> Luck Booster values need to be determined (no data).

 All Items that are a part of this system:
 -